SnowyMouse/invader/CONTRIBUTING.md

 - Invader does not (usually) care about the limitations of the original Halo Editing Kit.

-Forks that support other mods, such as Open Sauce, are certainly welcome, but code or definitions for functionality provided by these mods will not be accepted upstream.
+Forks that support other mods, such as Open Sauce, or other releases of the game, such as the original Xbox version of the game, are certainly welcome, but code or definitions for functionality provided by these mods will not be accepted upstream.